damianhakert/damianhakert.github.io/source/_posts/2014-12-05-ship-log-data-off-site-using-udp.markdown

 <13>Jun 26 06:33:46 ubuntu1204-test production.log: Parameters: {"id"=>"root/my-project"}
 <13>Jun 26 06:33:46 ubuntu1204-test production.log: Completed 200 OK in 122ms (Views: 71.9ms | ActiveRecord: 12.2ms)
 ```

+## How it works

+The services of GitLab write log messages to logfiles (such as `production.log`)
+or to STDOUT.
+GitLab Omnibus packages use [svlogd](http://smarden.org/runit/svlogd.8.html)
+to log STDOUT to for instance `sidekiq/current`.

+svlogd is great, as it allows us to ship these logs using UDP and even rotate them.
+However, it can't work with `.log` files.
+So in addition to svlogd, we make
+use of [remote_syslog](https://github.com/papertrail/remote_syslog), which can work
+with `.log` files and allows us to ship the using UDP.

+By using a single configuration option in the Omnibus package, as shown above,
+we were able to make UDP log shipping simple to setup and flexible enough to work
+with both `.log` files and STDOUT logging.

 ## About GitLab